 - 1. WJ-IV administration & scoring.
 One of two options: - a.
 Practice on a classmate & turn in a video.
 After approval, administer for real at your shadowing site.
 Need to coordinate with the TA & your shadowing site. - b.
 Practice on a classmate & administer to a volunteer child (as in Individual Testing).
-Turn it a video of the administration to the volunteer child. - 2.
+Turn in a video of the administration to the volunteer child. - 2.
 WIAT-III administration & scoring.
-Same two options as for the WJ-IV.

-3. Test presentation & review: you will conduct a review of a diagnostic test in reading, math, or writing (or some other area).
+Same two options as for the WJ-IV. - 3.
+Test presentation & review: you will conduct a review of a diagnostic test in reading, math, or writing (or some other area).
+In preparation for this presentation you are required to practice administering the test to a classmate or friend.
 You will introduce & review the test in class and briefly explain its administration & interpretation.
 We will spend more time on some tests than others, with multiple students assigned to those requiring more time.

 - 4. Intervention Team Projects: You will divide into teams covering reading, math, and writing.
 Each team will have several tasks: - a.
 You will be given a table with specific intervention strategies or marketed programs.
 Your job will be to update the information, add additional programs, briefly describe the interventions, and collect examples/handouts related to interventions when possible.
 The result will be a combined document the class will share as a reference tool.
-Some class time will be devoted to discuss and share your findings. - b.
-Present in more detail (both in class and on paper) one of the interventions for your academic area.
+Some class time will be devoted to discuss and share your findings. - Present in more detail (both in class and on paper) one of the interventions for your academic area.
 Most of a class meeting will be devoted to this activity. - 5.
 Integration assignment: We will provide you with pertinent background, cognitive, and achievement data.
-You will write up the results as in a report.
+You will write up the results as in a report, including relevant academic intervention recommendations.